AlibabaResearch/DAMO-ConvAI/mmevol/mmevol_sft_data/README.md

 ## Usage
 We provide the example data for mmevol, which can be get with following steps:
-1. Download [data.zip](http://alibaba-research.oss-cn-beijing.aliyuncs.com/mmevol/datasets.zip) and unzip it.
+1. Download example [data.zip](http://alibaba-research.oss-cn-beijing.aliyuncs.com/mmevol/datasets.zip) and unzip it.
 2. Place the unzipped data folder in the `mmevol_sft_data` directory of the project.